Brexit and the City: Tracking the fortunes of London's financial districts

-LONDON (Reuters) - Is London’s position as the largest international center of finance slipping as a result of Brexit?
+LONDON, March 28 (Reuters) - Is London’s position as the largest international centre of finance slipping as a result of Brexit?

 London has been a critical artery for the flow of money around the world for centuries.
 The financial services sector accounts for about 12 percent of Britain’s economic output, employs about 1.1 million people and pays more taxes than any other industry.